timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 1011011101111011
 ```

-Each number occurrence, like `1`, `11`, or `111`, forms a span that is of our interest.
+Each number occurrence, like `1`, `11`, or `111`, forms a span that is of interest to us.
 Looking at the pattern we can deduct a few things:
-- amount of numbers (or spans)
+- the amount of numbers (or spans)
-- size of the numbers, that is, how many digits each has
+- the size of the numbers, that is, how many digits each has
 - how many bytes we can process

-The last thing is interesting.
-The pattern ends with two digits, so we can't be sure that there won't be any following digits.
+The last point is interesting.
+The pattern ends with two digits, so we can’t be sure that there aren't any following digits that would form a number.
 Thus, we can say that we only processed 14 bytes.
-If the pattern would end with a comma, like this:
+If a pattern would end with a comma, like this one:

 ```
 1111011101101110
 ```

-We could safely assume that we processed 16 bytes.
+We could safely assume that we processed all 16 bytes.
 When we load the next substring into the vector, we would need to advance the input to the number of bytes we processed.

 Next thing we need is to normalize the pattern, reorder and exclude some spans, and adjust the number of processed bytes if needed.
-For that, we are going to determine the maximum size of the spans and round it to the next power of two if it's greater than 1.
+For that, we are going to determine the maximum size of the spans and, if it's greater than 1, round it to the next power of two.
 This way we will get the maximum size of 1, 2, 4, 8, or 16.
 Using it, we can divide our vector into slots in one of the following combinations: 16 slots for 1-digit spans, 8 slots for 2-digit spans, 4 slots for 4-digit spans, 2 slots for 8-digit spans, or just 1-slot for a 16-digit span[^3].

 Now we can reorder spans into slots.
 Our example pattern would be reordered into the following vector: